 5 Moving Scams You Need to Know

 In today’s world, people are out to make a quick buck even if that means taking advantage of others.
 These shady con artists stoop to any level to swindle you, especially when you’re most vulnerable.
-New Balance 1300 mujer If you don’t want to be another victim when you’re moving, you should check out this list of moving scams that you might not know about.
+If you don’t want to be another victim when you’re moving, you should check out this list of moving scams that you might not know about.

 1. Cubic Foot Price

 Don’t allow a company to give you an estimate based on the amount of cubic feet of possessions you’re moving.
 When the company informs you that they’re going to measure the area of your stuff, they leave gaps in between the items, charging you more than what they should.
 It’s standard for a company to go to a certified weighing station, which has a very accurate scale.
 Always get a quote by weight and don’t hesitate to ask to go along with the movers when they weigh your items.

 2. False Quote

 You know to get an estimate before you hire a moving company, but with this scam, you’ll be given a false number.
 The company will come to your home to look over the inventory.
 They give you a quote based on these items.
 Magically, on moving day, they will tell you that they missed a room and you must pay a higher amount.
 To avoid this unpleasant surprise, make sure you go over the inventory covered in the estimate yourself and ask all your questions up front.